 You can find more information about the coastal path from the Fife Coast and Countryside Trust - their website is at fifecoastalpath.co.uk

-Following are the charities that benefitted.
+Following are the charities that benefitted from the total of £10,040 raised.
 The amount raised for each charity can be seen by clicking HERE.

 Anstruther Rotary Club works throughout the year for local, national and international charities and to benefit the communities of the East Neuk.